drshahizan/SECP3843/submission/naylinabihah/question 1/question1.md

 !django-admin startproject portal
 ```

 After installing Django and building Django project in the application server, the settings of the Django project should be configured as it is where the database configurations is placed.
 When creating a Django Project, there is a file named as 'settings.py' where stores all the information on the database, in this case both databases that we used which are MySQL and MongoDB.
 In this file, the configurations of the databases including the database engine, database name, username, host, password and port.
-The configuration of MySQL and MongoDB might not be in the same exact look but they are similar too each other.
+The configuration of MySQL and MongoDB might not be in the same exact look but they are similar too each other.For the JSON file provided, we need to make a Django model for the dataset in the JSON file.
+This model will be created in the application server just as the Django project is.
+All the columns in the JSON file should be declared as its own attribute in the table.

+When the model is created, migration of the

 ## Question 1 (b)
 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.